Boku52500/Metaweb/replit.md

 This is a full-stack web application for a Georgian web development company called Metaweb.
 The application is built as a marketing website showcasing web development services, portfolio, team, and contact information.
 It features a modern React frontend with a Node.js/Express backend, designed to attract potential clients for website development services in Georgia.

+**Current Status:** SEO optimization phase completed with comprehensive Georgian keyword targeting, schema markup, sitemap, and FAQ section for voice search optimization.
+Project is now optimized for achieving #1 ranking in Georgian search results for "საიტის დამზადება" and related terms.

 ## User Preferences

 Preferred communication style: Simple, everyday language.